ilkimo/PDF-Generator-TEMPLATE/README.md

 ├── main.tex
 ├── preamble.tex
 └── topics
-    ├── my_introduction
+    ├── chapter1
     │   └── main.tex
-    ├── my_chapter1
+    ├── chapter2
     │   └── main.tex
-    ├── my_chapter2
+    ├── chapter3
     │   └── main.tex
-    ├── my_chapter3
-    │   └── main.tex
-    └── my_chapter4
+    └── introduction
         └── main.tex

+6 directories, 6 files

 ```
-The names of the chapters (my_introduction, my_chapter1) can be different,
+The names of the chapters (introduction, chapter1, chapter2, ...) can be different,
 but the .tex files have to keep these names or the tool will not be able to
 function properly.